FDA: Label products containing chloramine

 In addition to our other horrible symptoms, my son has recently begun passing blood when he ingests something with chloramine in it.
 This is a well-known complaint among chloramine symptom sufferers.
 Why should my son and I continue to suffer because the EPA and FDA are not doing their jobs?
 How am I supposed to keep my son safe if he needs medicine, and I do not know if the medicine has chloramine in it?
 If either of us ever needs to go to the hospital, I would only feel safe if my son and I were given IV bags that have never had chloramine in the water (Chloramine is harder to filter than chlorine.
 It can only be reduced, not removed).
 If IV bags have chloramine, the bags should be labelled as well.

-Citizen groups have fought chloramine in Vermont, Oklahoma, South Carolina, Virginia, Missouri, Pennsylvania, Alaska, and California.
+Citizen groups have fought chloramine in Vermont, Oklahoma, South Carolina, Virginia, Missouri, Pennsylvania, Alaska, Texas, and California.
 Erin Brockovich and her water expert Bob Bowcock have gone across the country helping groups fight chloramine and its health effects.

 The FDA issued a warning about WEN hair products because of many complaints of skin rashes and hair loss due to some type of unknown sensitivity.
 Similarly, because of hundreds of complaints around the country about chloramine sensitivity, the FDA should at the very least require chloramine to be labelled when it is in products.
 The EPA has completely ignored citizen groups' letters detailing horrific symptom complaints.
 CCAC and People Concerned About Chloramine have documented hundreds of people who have complained about chloramine health symptoms.
 CCAC continues to get calls daily from people all over the country asking for help with chloramine symptoms.